ponylang/ponylang-website/content/blog/last-week-in-pony-070421.md

 - Audio from the [June 29, 2021](https://sync-recordings.ponylang.io/r/2021-06-29.m4a) Pony development sync call is available.

-- Andy Turly is leaving the core team.
+- Andy Turley is leaving the core team.
 See the note from him below.

 ## Releases